19Andrei97/One-of-Twenty/README.md

 ### General
 - Re-check all objects for dynamic allocation of big objects.
 - Implement thread handler class.
+- Check into bin files.

 ### MapGenerator
 - Add rivers?
 - add possibility to increase depths and heights.
 - Improve getting resources for entities.
+- FIX: different noise map for each resource?
+- Add option to create an island.

 ### Game
 - Implement a `Scene` class, pass inputs to scenes.